hpc/charliecloud/doc/ch-fromhost.rst

 Additional arguments
 --------------------

+  :code:`--fi-path`
+    Print the guest destination path for libfabric providers and replacement.

   :code:`--lib-path`
     Print the guest destination path for shared libraries inferred as described above.

-  :code:`--fi-prov-path`
-    Print the guest destination path for loadable libfabric providers as described above.

   :code:`--no-ldconfig`